gklyne/I-D/app/app.md

 1. Two implementations describe the same archive
-  (e.g. stored in the same local file path), but using different v4 UUIDs.
+  (e.g. stored in the same local file path), but using different random-based UUID authorities.
 The implementations may need to detect equality of the two UUIDs out of band.
-2. Two implementations describe an archive retrieved from the same URL, with the same v5 UUIDs, but retrieved at different times.
+2. Two implementations describe an archive retrieved from the same URL, with the same location-based UUID authority, but retrieved at different times.
 The implementations might disagree about the content of the archive.
-3. Two implementations describe an archive retrieved from the same URL, with the same v5 UUIDs, but retrieved using different content negotiation resulting in different archive representations.
+3. Two implementations describe an archive retrieved from the same URL, with the same location-based UUID authority, but retrieved using different content negotiation resulting in different archive representations.
 The implementations may disagree about path encoding, file name casing or hierarchy.
-4. Two implementations describe the same archive bytestream using the `alg-val` production, but they have used two different hash algorithms.
+4. Two implementations describe the same archive bytestream using the hash-based authority, but they have used two different hash algorithms.
 The implementations may need to negotiate to a common hash algorithm.
-5. An implementation describe an archive using the `alg-val` production, but a second implementation concurrently modifies the archive's content.
-  The first implementation may need to detect changes to the archive file stamp or re-calculate the checksum at the end of its operations.
-6. Two implementations might have different views of the content of the same archive if the format permits multiple entries with the same path.
-Care should be taken to follow the convention and specification of the particular archive format.
-7. Two implementations access the same archive, which contain file paths with Unicode characters, but extracted to two different file systems.
+5. Two implementations access the same archive, which contain file paths with Unicode characters, but extracted to two different file systems.
 Limitations and conventions for file names in the local file system